-- Maximizing the overall economic benefit to the District, including: - Maximizing the development envelope such as through assemblage of adjacent land parcels or modification of current zoning; - Maximizing value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; and - Maximizing community benefits, including affordable housing and job creation and/or apprenticeship programs for District of Columbia residents, particularly for residents within 1-mile of the Site. - ii.
-Seeking the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the Project's capital structure. - iii.
-Providing District and Ward 6 residents and businesses with opportunities to participate in the project.
-Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project.
+- ii.
+Seeking the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure. - iii.
+Providing District residents and businesses with opportunities to participate in the project.
+Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the Project.